 If you or a loved one are living as a dry drunk and emotional sobriety has been elusive, there are steps you can take to change that so you can finally discover the true freedom and peace of mind that come with long-term sobriety.

-Being a dry drunk can be painful and discouraging just as active addiction can be.
-Putting down the drink or other substance and still feeling the same emotions of hopelessness, depression, anxiety, anger, and frustration can be very discouraging.
+Being a dry drunk can be painful and discouraging just as active alcoholism and drug addiction can be.
+Putting down the drink or other substance and still feeling the same feelings of hopelessness, depression, anxiety, anger, and frustration can be very discouraging.
 You or your loved one may feel like there is no point in trying and want to give up on sobriety.

 It’s important to understand that anyone can achieve emotional sobriety and avoid the dry drunk syndrome.
 If you think that you or a loved one may be a dry drunk there are things you can do to help.

 The first step is to continue with or seek professional help.
-If you are in treatment, talk to your therapist or care team about this.
-If you have been in treatment but are now out, it’s vital to reach out for aftercare support.
+If you are in treatment, talk to a medical professional, therapist, or care team about this.
+If you have been in a treatment program but are now out, it’s vital to reach out for aftercare support.
 This may mean finding a therapist trained to work with individuals with addiction issues on an outpatient basis, getting into an intensive outpatient program to help kickstart your emotional recovery, or even for some going back into treatment at a rehab using comprehensive, evidence-based treatment programs which address this aspect of recovery.

 Therapies such as cognitive-behavioral therapy (CBT) and dialectical-behavioral therapy (DBT) are both helpful for individuals in recovery.
 Additionally, finding a treatment center with a strong alumni program is important.
 This allows you to have ongoing support and care from professionals who know you, your recovery, and how to best support you.

-The road to recovery isn’t always easy and is an ongoing journey of self-discovery, growth, and change.
+The road to recovery isn’t always easy and is an ongoing process of self-discovery, growth, and change.
 Embracing all of these aspects will help to secure sustained recovery and true freedom from addiction.

-If you or someone you love needs help with an alcohol or substance use disorder or is living as a dry drunk, Futures can help.
+If you or someone you love needs help with an alcohol use disorder, substance use disorder, or co-occurring disorder or is living as a dry drunk, Futures can help.
 Our devoted team of caring professionals works tirelessly to help each person who comes to us to find recovery and peace of mind.
 Reach out today to learn more about Futures.
 Call us at 866-804-2098.